No further action has been taken today

 Should you have any concerns, please contact your account manager.

-With immediate effect the following measures are in place across our DC facilities:
+With immediate effect the following measures are in place across all Colt Data Centres worldwide:

 Customers are requested to follow the advice and requirements of the government to minimise the number of staff and contractors visiting our site, attending for critical work ONLY.
 It is your responsibility to comply with government requirement when determining which of your activities are ‘critical work’ and to ensure that your staff and contractors are complying with Government guidelines on travelling to work.
 Reducing the number of people on site, reduces the risk of cross-infection.